-- 8. Turn the Water Pump switch OFF. - 9.
-Turn the Winterization valve so it points toward the waterline connected to the water pump.

-This will stop the flow from the antifraces. - This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the water pump. - 10.
+- 13. Turn Water Pump switch OFF. - 14.
+Turn the Winterization valve so it points toward the waterline connected to the water pump. - This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the water pump. - 15.
 Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects or debris when not in use.